Does your company perform domestic or cross-border transaction with your related party?

 In the other hand, CbCR reporting obligations are mandatory for taxpayers that meet criteria as follows:

 a.
-Taxpayers that are considered the ultimate parent entity of a group with a consolidated gross revenue in one tax year of at least 11 trillion rupiahs; or
+Taxpayers that are considered the ultimate parent entity of a group with consolidated gross revenue in one tax year of at least 11 trillion rupiahs; or

 b.
 Taxpayers that are not ultimate parent entities but are member entities of a group with an ultimate parent entity that is tax resident in a country that:

-- Does not have an obligation to file CbCRs;
+• Does not have an obligation to file CbCRs;

-- Does not have an exchange-of-information agreement with Indonesia; or
+• Does not have an exchange-of-information agreement with Indonesia; or

-- Despite having a CbCR reporting obligation and an exchange-of-information agreement in place with Indonesia does not make CbCRs available to the DGT.
+• Despite having a CbCR reporting obligation and an exchange-of-information agreement in place with Indonesia does not make CbCRs available to the DGT.

 Every taxpayer that part of business group or have related party transactions are required to file an online notification to DGT by using online platform.
 The notification contains the information about which entity in the business group is the ultimate parent entity and which entity is prepare the CbCR, including the country where the CbCR is submitted.
-In addition, the taxpayer are required to file the CbCR along with notification if the taxpayer has the obligation to prepare the CbCR.
-Taxpayers that have completed the submission will receive a receipt.
-The receipt must be filed along with the corporate income tax return.

 Consequences of not having transfer pricing documentation

-PMK-213/PMK.03/2016 stipulates that the taxpayers must have the documentation available at the time of executing the transactions.
-In reality, if taxpayers do not have the documentation, trying to account for transfer pricing afterwards will not always be possible.
-Not preparing the documentation in advance usually makes a discussion with the tax authorities much more difficult.
 In addition, the tax authority may shift the burden of proof to you and increase it.
 You then have the burden of proof and will have to convincingly demonstrate that an adjustment imposed by the tax authority is incorrect.
 Demonstrating something convincingly within transfer pricing is a nearly impossible task.
 It will therefore be very easy for the tax authority to impose a transfer pricing adjustment if you do not have any transfer pricing documentation.